 Aaron's Dive Shop

-DIVE SITES
+OAHU DIVE SITES

 Aaron’s Dive Shop dives predominantly in Maunalua Bay out of Hawaii Kai.
 This bay and the area surrounding it boasts a variety of different diving opportunities!
 From WWII wrecks, to reefs, caves and craters – no day is the same!